Monthly Archives: November 2015

 Innis to McLuhan February 26, 1951

 Its February 26, 1951 date is important since it throws light on the famous March 14, 1951 letter (Letters 220-223) from McLuhan to Innis which we have only as a ‘rewrite’.
-Because Innis apologizes for his slow reply to McLuhan’s original note, it may be guessed that that note was sent to Innis either in January 1951 or already late in 1950.
+Because Innis apologizes for his slow reply to McLuhan’s original note, it may be guessed that that note from McLuhan was sent to Innis either in January 1951 or already late in 1950.

 Feb 26 1951